Alchemist75/Alchemist75.github.io/_pages/about.md

 ####Hello！

 I'm Zhen Fan, a first-year master student at Language Technologies Institute, Carnegie Mellon University.
-I am currently working with Professor Jamie Callan.
-Currently my research mainly focuses on neural IR.
+Currently I'm working with Professor Jamie Callan on the Boeing Project.
+My past and current research mainly focus on Information Retrieval and deep learning.

-Before coming to CMU, I completed my undergraduate studies in Tsinghua University(China), majoring in computer science and technology.
+I completed my undergraduate studies in Tsinghua University(China), majoring in computer science and technology.
+You can find out more about me in other parts of this web page, or my CV.